 As noted above, sanitary sewer service area plans are an important part of the basis for State agency review and approval of proposed sewer extensions.
 Policies adhered to by the DNR and DSPS prohibit or otherwise limit the extension of sanitary sewers to serve development in certain environmentally significant lands identified in local sewer service area plans.
-The following restrictions were in effect at the time VISION 2050 was completed in 2016:
+The following restrictions were in effect at the time of this writing: